brumafriend/BrumaGame/README.md

 How the game works:
 You have an army and a population, which number 5000 and 25000 respectively.
 Your population does not include soldiers.
-The aim is to conquer all of the 5 of the other countries there are right now: UK, USA, France, Germany and Russia.
+The aim is to conquer all of the 5 of the other countries there are right now: UK, USA, France, Germany, Spain and Russia.

 You can lose in two ways.
 Firstly, if your population & army is so small that you can't win any war or explore to find more soldiers.
 Secondly, and most importantly, through **tension**: